The Space Law Review: Japan

 A prior filing with the government may also be required for the introduction of certain technologies related to the development of outer space by a non-resident of Japan.
 The requirements for importing technology include any necessary transfer and licensing of intellectual property rights and other manufacturing and processing technologies.

 In the private sector, Old Space companies (see Section I) have engaged in space development in collaboration with the government, and have satisfied public requirements and expectations with the support of government funds.
 These companies will continue to be major players.
-However, small and medium-sized space ventures (part of 'New Space') are also gradually growing their businesses with government backing, and are expected to be active players in the space industry in the near future.
+However, small and medium-sized space ventures (part of 'New Space') are also gradually growing their businesses with government backing, and are becoming active players in the space industry.

 Following the Space Industry Vision 2030, which was published by the government in 2017, the 2020 Basic Plan sets a target of doubling the size of the space industry by the early 2030s, and aims to boost New Space technologies with strong government support.
 JAXA is increasingly expected to transfer its research and development outcomes to the private sector, and provide private companies with technological support and opportunities to improve their capabilities.
 Some recent examples of these developments are outlined below.